 We thought that our adventure was over, but it was not.
-As we were strolling outside the airport, the entire sky lit up with the Northern lights again, we could not believe our luck.
-We quickly grabbed our camera gear and clicked pictures for the next one hour.
-In the meantime, the Calm Air staff informed us that the flight is delayed.
-We did not mind as we were busy taking pictures of the Northern lights.
+As we were strolling outside the airport, the entire sky lit up with the Northern lights yet again and we did not miss this opportunity to take a few more pictures.
+In the meantime, the Calm Air staff informed us that the flight is delayed, but we did not mind as we were busy admiring the Northern lights.

-However, at around 11 PM, the ground staff informed us that the flight is cancelled due to bad weather.
+However, at around 11 PM, the ground staff informed us that the flight was canceled due to bad weather.

 04 Nov 2015 : Day 12

-Since, we had nothing to do in the morning, Gerald again drove us to the forest to try and spot the Silver Fox.
+Since, we had nothing to do in the morning, Gerald again drove us around to try and spot the Silver Fox.
 But it was not going to happen, however we did encounter a Red Fox and got some very close up views.

-In the afternoon, we got a call from Calm Air asking us if we would like to fly in the afternoon itself.
-We agreed and reached just in time to catch the afternoon flight.
+In the afternoon, we got a call from Calm Air asking us if we were ready to fly out in the next two hours.
+We gladly agreed and reached just in time to catch the afternoon flight back to Winnipeg.

 05 Nov 2015 : Day 13